 ‘Features and benefits’ collateral is the stuff that most marketers know best.
 It’s designed specifically for sales oriented call-to-actions.

-This type of content articulates your value proposition in terms of: Price, Quality, Service/Support and Delivery.
+This type of content articulates your value proposition in terms of: Price, Product Quality, Service/Support and Delivery.

 This is the stuff that typically sits in your main website.
 Lead generation also happens here.

-But in my experience conversion on this content is dropping year-on-year – hence, the perceived need for content marketing.
+But in my experience conversion on this content is dropping year-on-year – hence, the need for ‘through-the-funnel’ content marketing.

 To sum up